 The Board meets on the second Thursday of each month at the District's office at 4340 Spanish Flat Loop Road.
-Agendas are posted on two bulletin boards-one located by the mail boxesd at the Spanish Flat Country S tore area and one at the entrance to the Berryessa Pines subdivision.
+Agendas are posted on two bulletin boards-one located by the mailboxes at the Spanish Flat Country Store area and one at the entrance to the Berryessa Pines subdivision.

 SFWD has published a website, but it does not yet meet all legal requirements.
 The Special District Transparency Act (SB 929) signed into law in 2018 requires special districts in California to have websites be set up by January 1st, 2020 and holds special districts accountable to the Brown Act, which mandates transparency.
-The website is mandated to clearly list the district's contact information in addition to the recommended agendas and minutes, budgets and financial statements, compensation reports, and other relevant public information and documents.
-A district may be exempt from the law by a resolution adopted by a majority vote of its governing body declaring detailed findings regarding a hardship that prevents the district from establishing or maintaining a website.
-Such resolution must be adopted annually as long as the hardship exists.1006 It is recommended that SFWD take prompt steps to establish a website that complies with the Special District Transparency Act.
-In October 2018, Napa LAFCO sent out a letter to all independent districts in Napa County informing them about the SB 929 requirements and the related districts' obligations.
 SFWD is in the process of constructing a new website and has recently published it but is still compiling information on the site and it cannot be found through a web search.
-The website meets the requirements of SB 929.
 While the site meets the minimum requirements of having an established website, it is unclear if the content meets all SB 929 requirements as the website is still being finalized.
-While constructing finishing construction of the website, SFWD should ensure that it is also meeting the agenda posting requirements in AB 2257.
+While finishing construction of the website, SFWD should ensure that it is also meeting the agenda posting requirements in AB 2257.